Forratino21/Forratino21/README.md

 - 👋 Hi, I’m @Forratino21
 - 👀 I’m interested in PHP
-- 🌱 I’m currently learning Laravel 9
+- 🌱 I’m currently learning Laravel
-- 💞️ I’m looking to collaborate on Laravel project
+- 💞️ I’m looking to collaborate on Laravel projects
 - 📫 How to reach me ...

 <!---